IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/existing-openshift-environment-variables-and-proxy.md

 * Go to the OpenShift console
 * Click the "+" sign at the top of the page
-* Update the environment variables and/or add new ones ???+ note "Set the entitlement key"
+* Update the environment variables and/or add new ones ???+ note "Set proxy variables"
     ``` { .yaml .copy }
     ---
     apiVersion: v1